Kits are currently available for Backorder. Kits are shipping in the order that orders were received.

 Many gear ratios can be achieved by using different off-the-shelf gears.
 The table below shows gearing options and unadjusted free speeds if REV Robotics NEO motors are used.
 The gears included with the standard kit result in an unadjusted free speed of 11.9 ft/s.
 We find this ratio to be a good balance between speed, pushing power, and brown out susceptibility.

 The module is available with lighter weight aluminum drive gears or longer lasting more robust steel drive gears.
 If the aluminum gear option is chosen, the included gears for the first and second stage will be 14T, 42T, 26T, and 18T.
 If the steel gear option is chosen, the included gears for the first and second stage will be 16T, 40T, 24T, and 20T.
+Regardless of which option is chosen, the motor pinion, steering gears, and bevel gears will be steel.

 REV Robotics NEO motors are recommended.
 However, the module is compatible with CIM and Mini Cim motors, as well as many gearboxes that use the typical CIM mounting bolt pattern and 8mm shaft.